 Stop and chat over coffee with barefoot locals at Driftwood Café, take the family for gelato at The Gelato Factory and embrace the tradition of eating fish and chips by the sea at Vinegar & Brown Paper

 The Bundeena Community & Services Club has opened after a multi-million-dollar refit.
-Head here when the sun starts to swell, molten, in the west and watch the ebb and flow of the tide in the bay, with a plate of salt and pepper squid and schooey of locally brewed Bundeena Jibbon IPA.
+Head here when the sun starts to swell molten in the west and watch the ebb and flow of the tide in the bay.
+Additionally, order a plate of salt and pepper squid and schooey of locally brewed Bundeena Jibbon IPA.

 Catch the ferry back to Cronulla to enjoy being in the heart of the action where you can follow up dinner with a few cocktails at some of the neighbourhood’s favourite haunts.